uboslinux/ubos-docs/sphinx/developers/install-arch.rst

          > mkfs.btrfs /dev/sda1

-      Ignore the warning about btrfs being experimental.
-(Still wondering when they will finally remove it.)

    #.
 Mount your future root partition in a place where you can install software::

          > mount /dev/sda1 /mnt